Your giving. Your impact.

 What is an endowment?

-“Endowment” is a term applied to a collection of individual funds pooled together for investment purposes to provide annual financial support for all that the University does — teaching, research, financial aid, building and grounds maintenance.
-Endowment refers to assets that are invested in perpetuity, unlike expendable funds which are typically used for current-year needs.
+“Endowment” is a term applied to a collection of individual funds pooled together for investment purposes to provide annual financial support for all that the university does — teaching, research, financial aid, building and grounds maintenance, etc. Endowment refers to assets that are invested in perpetuity, unlike expendable funds which are typically used for current-year needs.

 Endowment funds provide a steady, predictable source of income over time.
-This predictable income (a draw of a percentage of the value of the funds) offers stability against downturns in the economy or fluctuations in the political or regulatory climate, which allows a college or university to make multi-year commitments and build programs.
+This predictable income (a draw of a percentage of the value of the funds) offers stability against downturns in the economy or fluctuations in the political or regulatory climate, which allows the university to make multi-year commitments and build programs.